6JoeB/Streaker/README.md

 - [ ] Change DB
 - [ ] Changing habit frequency doesnt disrupt old streak at other frequency
 - [ ] Google analytics on habit creation
+- [ ] Completed days should be out of possible days since the habit was started, this could be optional to see